Torontow/MT-Template_Engine-Employee_Summary/README.md

 ## Installation

-Users will download the code from the github accout reference below.
+Users will retrieve the code from [this GitHub repository](https://github.com/Torontow/MT-Template_Engine-Employee_Summary).
 Note that Node.js, Inquirer.js, and Jest are required.
-Run npm install first to install dependencies, then run node app.js to begin.
+Run `npm install` first to install dependencies, then run `node app.js` in an integrated terminal to begin.

 ## Usage

-When you hit enter after typing "node app.js", you will be asked to choose the role of the employee you would like to add.
-Then, depending on the role you choose, you will be asked to answer a series of questions requiring input.
-The questions vary slightly from role to role.
-For example, a manager will require an office number, but an intern will require a school.
-Once the questions are answered, you'll be asked if you'd like to add another.
+Run `node app.js` in your terminal to begin.
+You will be asked to choose the `role` of the employee you would like to add (Manager, Engineer, or Intern).
+Then, depending on the role you choose, you will be asked to answer a series of questions requiring user input.
+Note: the questions do vary slightly depending on the role.
+For example, a Manager will require an office number, but an Intern will require a school name.

+Once the questions are answered, you'll be prompted if you'd like to add another employee to the team.
 You may add as many as you wish.
-Once finished, you will select "no" when prompted in order to generate a new file called team.html which you will find in the output directory.
-It will be formatted so that each employee will appear in a card in the file with clickable email addresses and GitHub accounts, if applicable.
+Once finished, select "no" when prompted, and a new file called `team.html` will be waiting for you in the `output` folder.

+If you display the file in a browser, the file will be styled as above, containing as many team members as you wished.
+Click an email address to send the team member an email from your default email application.
+Click a GitHub name to be directed to that team member's GitHub profile.

 ## Contributing